OpenEvalProject/evals/manuscripts/elife-94825/v1/manuscript.md

 The linear regression model for ‘INSL3+’ retained ‘age at SRS’ and the newly defined ‘combination of FSH and LH’.
 ‘Age at SRS’ estimated at –0.595 suggests that as participants are older the INSL3+ score decreases.
 The participants with FSH<0.3 appear to show fewer INSL3+ cells than participants with FSH>0.3 and LH>0.1, estimated to differ –19.460.
 The remaining category (FSH>0.3 and LH<0.1) does not differ from the other two.

 The percentages of the Leydig cells for each of the three conditions are also often (near) 0 or 100, for which again a hyperbolic tangent transformation was performed on the ratios of percentages.
-The transformed ratio of percentages (% functional cells%afunctional cells) was analyzed with a Kruskal-Wallis test to evaluate differences between conditions.
+The transformed ratio of percentages $(\frac{% functional cells}{%afunctional cells})$ was analyzed with a Kruskal-Wallis test to evaluate differences between conditions.
 A significant effect for the conditions (p=0.002), as presented in Figure 4C, resulted in a further exploration with the Wilcoxon rank sum test for the different pairwise combinations, with Bonferroni correction.
 Significant differences could be observed between the ‘No spermatogonia’ and ‘Partial differentiation’ groups (p=0.006) and between the ‘Only spermatogonia’ and ‘Partial differentiation’ groups (p=0.019).
 No significant differences were observed between the ‘No spermatogonia’ and ‘Only spermatogonia’ groups (p=0.173).
 It was noted that the score in the ‘Partial differentiation’ group was higher compared to the ‘No/Only spermatogonia’ groups, suggesting that there are relatively more functionally mature Leydig cells in the ‘Partial differentiation’ than in the ‘No/Only spermatogonia’ groups.

-## Transcriptomic resemblance between transgender and immature testicular tissue
+### Transcriptomic resemblance between transgender and immature testicular tissue

 To compare the different types of testicular tissue at gene expression level, testicular tissue transcriptomes were obtained from trans women (n=6), and adult (n=5), peripubertal (n=3), and prepubertal (n=3) controls.
 Following data normalization, the 17 transcriptomes were projected on a two-dimensional PCA-based space.
 The first component explaining approximately 90% of the variation (x-axis) differentiated samples according to progression of spermatogenesis and tissue maturity (Figure 5A), locating the transgender transcriptomes next to the prepubertal ones.
 The peripubertal transcriptomes are also segregated according to the progression of spermatogenesis and tissue maturity.
 The least advanced (Peripubertal 1) is positioned next to prepubertal and transgender transcriptomes, while the most advanced (Peripubertal 3) is located next to the adult control transcriptomes and the intermediately advanced (Peripubertal 2) in the middle of both transcriptome groups.